 Read more: Teamwork - "But they should be competitive!"

 Moreover, companies now adopt cross-functional teams to generate more diverse ideas.
-This means that team leader’s authorities often limited to just their field, thus leads to the need for collaboration and shared knowledge.
-In details, a collaborative leader must be able to create a company culture that yields trust, mutual respect, and shared aspiration in which all members aim to fulfil one mutual goal.
+This means that team leader’s authority often limited to just their field thus leads to the need for collaboration and shared knowledge.
+In detail, a collaborative leader must be able to create a company culture that yields trust, mutual respect, and shared aspiration in which all members aim to fulfil one mutual goal.

 What makes a collaborative leader?

 In today’s era of continuously shifting and connecting business, leaders must obtain collaborative mindsets, they should become the main factor that creating the collaborating nature within the organisation.
-In order to be more collaborative, leaders need to nurture their emotional intelligence and social engagement, i.e. the ability to control and deeply understand the emotions, desires and motivations of their team members.
+To be more collaborative, leaders need to nurture their emotional intelligence and social engagement, i.e. the ability to control and deeply understand the emotions, desires and motivations of their team members.

 Secondly, knowing your own strengths and weaknesses is also one of the first steps to become a successful leader, especially a collaborative one.
 Self-leadership means that the leaders need to be confident and humble, allowing their subordinates to speak their minds, ideas and contribute to the process, including the most crucial phases.

 In other words, leaders should be open to new ideas, learn from their employees and develop the team as a whole.
 Put aside their ego, collaborative leaders encourage shared knowledge, power and credit, navigate both themselves and their team into a mutual purpose.

 Once again, another aspect relating to the Emotional Intelligence of a leader: empathy and patience.
 Collaborative leaders must understand their employees.
 During the transformation, conflict is unavoidable since there could be opposite opinions/ideas among peers, the leader’s role is to balance the workforce and treat conflict as a chance for breakthrough and innovation.